The 5K race starts at 09.30am, followed by the 10K at 9.40am – an optional live musical ‘warm up’ for both races starts at 09.15am.

 Details submitted on the entry form will be held on the organisers’ computer database and their sub-contractors’ for both race entry and race timing.

 We use this information to inform you about race arrangements and future events.
-Your race entry is collected by Chip Timing Solutions for online entry and used by HS Sports to produce race results.
+Your race entry is collected by Race Space for online entry and used by HS Sports to produce race results.

 All runners need to wear their race number when taking part – both adults and children.
 All runners, both adult and children, need to have their medical and emergency contact details completed on the reverse of their running big prior to taking part in their event.